If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

 - Skull fracture.
 This crack in the skull.
 Sometimes the broken skull bones can cut into the brain.
 This causes bleeding and can lead to another injury.

-Get help if you notice the following symptoms:
+Get help right away if you notice the following symptoms:

 - Frequent vomiting